dwojciec/debugging-lab-summit-2019/instructions/squash.md

 #### What is Kibana?

 ![Kibana]({% image_path Kibana-Logo-Color-H.png %}){:width="200px"}
-OpenShift provides a logging solution based on ElasticSearch, Fluentd, and Kibana.:
+OpenShift provides a logging solution based on ElasticSearch, Fluentd, and [Kibana](https://en.wikipedia.org/wiki/Kibana) :

 *  **Fluentd** which serves as both the collector and the normalizer,
 *  **Elasticsearch** serves as the warehouse, and
 *  **Kibana** is the visualizer (web UI). **Kibana** is a Node.js application.
 It works very well with Elasticsearch and is tightly coupled to it.